How to tip Amazon delivery drivers this holiday season

-(NEXSTAR) — Just in time for the holiday season, Amazon’s extending its ‘Alexa, Thank My Driver’ program that lets you tip Amazon delivery drivers.
+(NEXSTAR) — Amazon has extended its “Alexa, Thank My Driver” program that allows users to tip Amazon delivery drivers.

 In a statement, Amazon said the program was extended due to “extraordinary participation” by customers, adding that the new extension will continue for another 1 million “thank you” tips.